-Article IX - Amendments
+Article VI - Amendments

 Section 1.
 Any amendments to these Bylaws may be proposed by a majority of the Board of Directors or by ten (10) or more Branch members in good standing by filing in writing with the Secretary.
-The proposed amendment(s) shall be considered at the next scheduled meeting of the Board and presented to the General Membership by publication in the Branch newsletter no later than ten (10) calendar days prior to the next Annual Spring Meeting.
+The proposed amendment(s) shall be considered at the next scheduled meeting of the Board and presented to the General Membership no later than ten (10) calendar days prior to the next Meeting.
 The proposed amendment(s) shall be adopted if an affirmative vote of a majority of the General Membership assembled is received.

+Approved by the Mile High Brand Board of Directors on May 23, 2018

+Approved by General Membership on October 2, 2018